deepakumar-dev/deepakumar-dev/README.md

 ---

 ### 🚀 Goals for 2025
-- Build full-stack Java projects
+- Build full-stack development projects
 - Strengthen backend development skills
 - Crack IT placements and grow as a developer